Table of Contents

 The station is connected to the flat cable via a junction box specific to the flat cable manufacturer.

-A 3P+N Type A residual current circuit breaker is installed for each station, sized according to the cable cross-section and the maximum amperage selected.
+A 3P+N Type A differential circuit breaker is installed for each station, sized according to the cable cross-section and the maximum chosen amperage.
 Expensive Type B or EV circuit breakers are not necessary.
-The circuit breaker is installed directly in a small enclosure fixed next to the station.
+The circuit breaker is installed directly in a small enclosure mounted next to the station.

 IP Network Connection